Shwabbaa/cryptopack-docs/docs/source/getting_started.rst

    * `CIT Resewn Fabric Mod <https://www.curseforge.com/minecraft/mc-mods/cit-resewn>`_

-      * You can install the `Curseforge Modpack <https://mega.nz/file/OWJThK7K#WdEbnPXnksFHlqySCtqyBEexxyEzEO6nKkZVS66Au3U>`_ which contains CIT Resewn + other common mods
+      * You can install the `:doc:modpack` which contains CIT Resewn + other common mods

 #.
 Join the server and type /resourcepack
 #.
 Press install.